UofT-Government-Project/Covid19_PHU/README.md

 ## Google Presentation

-A presentation is availble that provides summarized steps taken for this analysis: https://docs.google.com/presentation/d/1R-9hwFz2FQSbQqZFsBUwxTXCbG8xHMHgzqgI43Wb4a4/edit?usp=sharing
+A presentation is availble that provides sua summary of the steps taken for this analysis: https://docs.google.com/presentation/d/1R-9hwFz2FQSbQqZFsBUwxTXCbG8xHMHgzqgI43Wb4a4/edit?usp=sharing

-Updated to include:
+The presentation includes:
-- Project topic and reason it was selected
+- Project topic and reason
+- Key Question
-- Description of your data and where it was sourced
+- Description of data sourced
-- Questions you intend to answer with the data
+- Explaination of selected database and process
-- Description of the data exploration your team conducted
+- Description of the machine learning model, reasons selected and outcome
-- Description of the analysis conducted on the data
+- Description of the exploratory analysis conducted on the data
-- Recount of the different technologies, tools, languages, and algorithms used throughout the project
+- Visualizations of the Storyboard
+- Description and outcome of an interactive dashboard
+- Summary